 You can’t avoid certain monthly expenses, so why not earn rewards when you spend money?
 Various credit card companies offer rewards such as travel benefits, gift cards, and even statement credits to your credit card.
-A 2018 J.D.
-Power study found that credit card companies are upping the rewards ante to attract new customers because 47% of cardholders who switched to a new card did so to reap better rewards.
 Take advantage of banks’ desire to earn your business with tempting offers that pay you for your charges.

 Refinance Your Auto Loan